SmartDataAnalytics/RdfProcessingToolkit/docs/publications/index.md

-The following aspects of RPT have been published:
+The following components of RPT have been published:

 * **Scaling RML and SPARQL-based Knowledge Graph Construction with Apache Spark.**